 Your belly button is pretty easy to forget.
 This abdominal scar marks the spot where your umbilical cord was once attached.
-Post birth, well, it doesn’t offer any real function.
+Post-birth, it doesn’t offer any real function.

 Why Does My Belly Button Smell?